liferay/lexicon-site/src/pages/docs/patterns/Table/inlineEditTable.md

 ### Usage

 * Inline edit table is the pattern to use when listing information that may require a quick edition.
 This pattern is oriented to scenarios like ecommerce where edition is a frequent action.
-* This table type always has the "Edit" button visible as its main identifying caracteristic.
+* This table type always has the "Edit" button visible as its main identifying characteristic.
 * Each row has two different modes:
 	* View mode
 	* Edit mode